-For the purposes of this guidance, community rehabilitation is defined as all rehabilitation delivered to a person in any setting outside a hospital.
+For the purposes of this guidance, community rehabilitation is defined as all rehabilitation delivered to a patient in any setting outside a hospital.
 This description includes all rehabilitation delivered by Social Services and any rehabilitation provided in community hospitals or care homes.
 It is provided by a multidisciplinary team, to optimise function, social participation and improve health and includes:

+- biopsychosocial assessment

+- information provision

+- patient activation

-- $\, {\sf biopsychosocial} \, \, {\sf assessment} \,$ - information provision - person activation(i.e.building knowledge, skills and confidence)
+(i.e.building knowledge, skills and confidence)